IvanMella/autoShutter/README.md

 # autoShutter
 ### Automatic control for my dormroom shutter
-Controls a shutter opening by a servomotor using an ESP32 microcontroller, wifi and a photoresistor.
-An optional control for a 240v plug is made to turn on and off a fan.
+Controls my bedroom shutter by a servomotor using an ESP32 microcontroller, wifi controller and light sensing.
+It also control an optional 240ac fan via a SSR

 developed in C++, html, javascript with atom.